Did you know that Alejandro Jodorowsky was originally going direct Dune?

 (much thanks to Popjellyfish for all the Jodorowsky Dune trivia)

 Richard Metzger also points to this saying it was some footage from the movie (I haven’t watched it yet): It’s actually trailers for two Moebuis animated movies: 1) L’Incal, based on a comic book collaboration between Moebuis and Jodorowsky and later ripped off by Fifth Element and 2) An animated version of Moebuis’s Arzach.
 Neither was ever released, to the best of my knowledge.
-The video was uploaded, incidentally, by the above mentioned artist extraordinaire and pop culture trivia maven Popjellyfish.
+The video was uploaded, incidentally, by artist extraordinaire and pop culture maven Popjellyfish.

 Quenched Consciousness, a Moebius art blog curated by Popjellyfish.